ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 3. It is estimated that in 2012, all the data in the American Library of Congress amounted to 15 TB.
 Based on the above numbers, we can estimate that run processing the entire American Library of Congress on the host CPU would take about 12.3 hours (15TB / 338MB/s).

-## Profiling the Application
+### Profiling the Application

 To improve the performance, you need to identify bottlenecks where the application is spending the majority of the total running time.

 As we can see from the execution times in the previous step, the applications spends 89% of time in calculating the hash function and 11 % of the time in computing the document score.

 Because you only have the function `runOnCPU` to accelerate, you will run the executable and evaluate the execution time of the function.
+We also need to recompile the host with necessary flags to enable for gprof.

-1. Extract the profile result.
+1. Recompile the host and extract the profile result.

    ```
+   make host_gprof;
    gprof host gmon.out> gprofresult.txt
    ```

-2. To view the Profile Summary report, open the `gprofresult.txt` file in a text editor.
+2. To view the gprof report, open the `gprofresult.txt` file in a text editor.
 You should see results similar to the following table.

    Each sample counts as 0.01 seconds.